 The Science Behind Belief and Why Our Thoughts Create Our Reality

-Our beliefs are incredibly powerful, wether we believe something is possible or not, we are always right.
+Our beliefs are incredibly powerful, wether we believe something is possible or not, we are right!

 When we are born into this world, we are essentially a blank canvas.
 As we grow we start to adopt beliefs based on our experiences and our environment, namely the people who we grow alongside.